-By category, the most common complaint (usually around 40 percent of total received) every year is repeated or continual calling practices.
+By category, the most common complaint (usually around 40 percent of the total received) every year is repeated or continual calling practices.
 This is where a collector practically acts like a jilted ex – your phone is just ringing off the hook for hours on end.

 The next most common complaint was profane or abusive language used during a collections call.
-This accounts just under about 15 percent of the total calls received.
+This accounts for just under about 15 percent of the total calls received.
 Calls before 8:00 A.M. or after 9:00 P.M. and threats of jails or violence round out the top four.

 What to do when you think your rights are violated